trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 result, starting with one; `score` is it's score.

-This format allows us to easily manipulate the runs and pass to existing scoring scripts to compute NDCG, MAP, etc. on a per day basis.
+This format allows us to easily manipulate the runs and pass to existing scoring scripts to compute nDCG, MAP, etc. on a per day basis.
 Please make sure that rank and score are consistent, i.e., rank 1 has the highest score, rank 2 has the second highest score, etc. Otherwise, scoring ties will be broken arbitrarily.